 Break your Moscow Mule mugs out for other holiday drinks

 You don’t need to be in the mood for a Moscow Mule to use those copper mugs.
 Think about using them for eggnog at Christmas or a cold mint julep for the Kentucky Derby.

 A wedge of lime may be the most common garnish for a Moscow Mule, but give your cocktails a twist with other citrus garnishes like orange, lemon, or grapefruit.

-- Try alcohol other than vodka to mix things up from the classic Moscow Mule.
+Try something other than vodka to mix things up from the classic Moscow Mule